-Like the settlers and pioneers before us we will move east to west on this road trip.
-Your starting point will be the lovely town of Augusta, Maine while the great northwestern city of Seattle, Washington will be your end point.
+Like the settlers and pioneers before us, we will move east to west on this road trip.
+Your starting point will be the lovely town of Augusta, Maine, while the great northwestern city of Seattle, Washington, will be your endpoint.
 The route hangs in the northern US going through New England, a touch of southern Canada, the upper Midwest, big sky country and terminating in the Pacific Northwest.
-Your main route will be US Highway 2, otherwise known as the great Northern road, which spans over 2,500 miles.Continue to 2 of 10 below.
+Your primary route will be US Highway 2, otherwise known as the Great Northern road, which spans over 2,500 miles.

-First Stop: Augusta, Maine
+First Stop: Augusta, ME

 A great home base with plenty of amenities and activities welcomes you at the Augusta/Gardiner KOA.
-Like many KOAs, there are several site types to choose from but even the most basic of sites comes outfitted with water and electric hookups and most coming with full utility hookups.
-You’ll get bright and clean bathhouses on top of several other practical amenities such as group pavilions, propane refills, dog park and café.
-There are also fun amenities at this KOA like mini golf, fishing, disc golf, playground and nature trails.
-A good park with plenty to do.
+Like many KOAs, there are several site types to choose from, but even the most basic of sites comes outfitted with water and electric hookups and most coming with full utility hookups.
+You’ll get bright and clean bathhouses on top of several other practical amenities such as group pavilions, propane refills, dog park, and café.
+There are also fun amenities at this KOA like mini-golf, fishing, disc golf, playground and nature trails — a good park with plenty to do.

 What to Do in Augusta

-One of America’s most popular National Parks is located just a couple hours away at Acadia National Park.
+One of America’s most popular National Parks is located a couple of hours away at Acadia National Park.
 Acadia is an excellent park for that old salt feeling and is a birdwatcher’s paradise.
-Try a hike to Cadillac Mountain for an excellent view or you can take the scenic Park Loop Road.
-While you’re there you should visit the charming Bar Harbor... to catch a boat tour of the area.
-Augusta itself is great for museum lovers with the Maine State Museum, Old Fort Western and the Children’s Discovery Museum.
-If you want a place to relax outside near the RV park, try the Pine Tree State Arboretum.Continue to 3 of 10 below.
+Try a hike to Cadillac Mountain for an excellent view, or you can take the scenic Park Loop Road.
+While you’re there, you should visit the charming Bar Harbor to catch a boat tour of the area.
+Augusta itself is great for museum lovers with the Maine State Museum, Old Fort Western, and the Children’s Discovery Museum.
+If you want a place to relax outside near the RV park, try the Pine Tree State Arboretum.

-Second Stop: Montpelier, Vt.
+Second Stop: Montpelier, VT

-Williamstown and Limehurst Lake Campground are just a touch south of Montpelier but close enough for all the fun.
+Williamstown and Limehurst Lake Campground are a touch south of Montpelier but close enough for all the fun.
 This is a lovely New England campground with amenities and facilities to boot.
 The sites come with full utility hookups so all your creature comforts are covered and there are plenty of bathhouses to help keep you squeaky clean.
-This would be considered a full-service campground as Limehurst Lake also contains with a country store, snack bar, Wi-Fi, dog park and rentals on top of all that.
+This would be considered a full-service campground as Limehurst Lake also contains a country store, snack bar, Wi-Fi, dog park and rentals on top of all that.
 You’ll feel like you’re out in the gorgeous New England countryside right at your site.

 What to Do in Montpelier

 Montpelier is an excellent place to explore the rugged landscape of New England.
 Within a two-hour drive, you can visit both the Green Mountains of Vermont as well as the White Mountains of New Hampshire.
-These areas are great for hiking, mountaineering, or just nature watching.
-Within Montpelier itself,... you have a few options as well.
-History buffs will dig the old time charm of the Vermont Historical Society Museum and the Vermont State House.
-Other points of interest include Morse Farm Maple Sugarworks for that famous Vermont maple syrup, the Lost Nation theater for some neat performances or North Branch Vineyards for some wine tasting.Continue to 4 of 10 below.
+These areas are great for hiking, mountaineering, or nature watching.
+Within Montpelier itself, you have a few options as well.
+History buffs will dig the old-time charm of the Vermont Historical Society Museum and the Vermont State House.
+Other points of interest include Morse Farm Maple Sugarworks for that famous Vermont maple syrup, the Lost Nation Theater for some neat performances or North Branch Vineyards for some wine tasting.

-Third Stop: Toronto, Canada
+Third Stop: Toronto, CAN

 A great little RV park that’s natural but right outside the urban heart of Toronto.
 Glen Rouge Campground comes with electric and water utilities but, unfortunately, does lack sewer connections but there is a dump station within park boundaries.
 You have your other basic amenities including bathhouses, restrooms as well as fire pits for smores.
 The park is also located within walking distance to Toronto transit to move you into the heart of the city.
 Another bonus is that the park is located within the sprawling Rouge urban park so though you’re right next to the city, you might as well be several miles into the relatively pristine landscape.